-Confidently balancing on my board, gliding down the slope with all the grace of a gazelle, I slid for a few metres before finally landing on my chest.
-The last night’s fresh snow absorbed the hit every time I crashed.
+Confidently balancing on my board, gliding down the slope with all the grace of a gazelle, I slid for a few metres before hopelessly landing on my chest.
+The last night’s fresh snow was thankfully absorbing the hit every time I crashed.
 I never imagined snowboarding can be such a mind-invigorating experience.
 I realised, when I am on a snowboard, trying to balance and not fall, I enter into some kind of meditation mode.
 My mind turns thoughtless.
 No wonder, I was getting addicted to it!

 For the next few weeks, crashing, getting uncontrolled, and other hazards made me wince every time I thought about my decision.
-But To hell with it… I’d already said yes, and there was no chance I was going to say No later!
+But To hell with it… I’d already promised a Yes to me and there was no chance I was going back out.

-Located at 2770 metres above sea level, more than 700 metres higher than Manali, the village of Sethan, in Himachal Pradesh, is a perfect place to learn snowboarding, or skiing.
-Unlike the likes of nearby ski destinations, like Rohtang and Solang Valley, this is where you can practice while enjoying the exclusivity with nature.
+At nearly 2800 metres above the sea level (more than 700 metres higher than Manali), the village of Sethan looked like a perfect place for learning snowboarding, or skiing.
+Unlike the likes of nearby ski destinations, like Rohtang and Solang Valley, this is where one could practice while enjoying the exclusivity of nature.

-But it turned out for the next three days, as I continued my stay in Sethan, only more snowfall followed, covering not just the ground but the trees too, in the little flakes of white happiness!
+But it turned out that for the next three days, as I stayed in Sethan, only more snowfall followed, covering not just the ground but the trees too, in the little flakes of white happiness!

-Before the first day’s session, I quickly enquired my instructor, Vinod Bodh, about the difference between skiing and snowboarding.
+Before the first day’s session, I quickly enquired my instructor about the difference between skiing and snowboarding.
 And I got an impression that I’d perhaps like snowboarding better.

-For one, I realised that putting on your snowboarding gear was easier, and so was taking it off.
-My coach moreover sounded convinced that snowboarding is more fun – and he himself personally favoured it.
-Driven by the circumstances, I decided to give snowboarding a go.
+It was because I found that putting your snowboarding gear is easier, and so was taking it off.
+My coach moreover sounded convinced that snowboarding is more fun – and he himself personally liked it.
+Driven by the circumstances and the compelling reasons, I decided to give snowboarding a go.

-Vinod went through the basics from the very beginning — from putting a snowboard on to how to slide, turn and stop.
+My instructor went through the basics — from putting a snowboard to how to slide, turn and stop.
 Next, I took it to tiny baby runs, a dozen or so times, under his supervision, until I was sure about handling it myself.
 And then my instructor left me on my own.

-For the next few hours, I was on my own, experimenting with the ski and learning as I was pleased.
+For the next few hours, and the following days, I was on my own, experimenting with the snowboard and learning as I pleased.

-Unlike other ski schools often frequented by tourists, learning snowboarding or skiing was a different experience in Sethan, for in Sethan you have the exclusivity of being closer to nature and not bumping into other tourists looking hopeless with their ski.
+Unlike populara ski or snowboarding destinations in India, learning snowboarding was a different experience in Sethan, for in Sethan you have the exclusivity of being closer to nature and not bumping into other tourists looking hopeless with their ski.